 Lay the untrimmed quilt, face up, on a flat surface, smoothing out wrinkles.

 Use a long ruler to draw straight lines along each side - around the entire perimeter - of the quilt.
-This straight edge is what you will use as a guideline for sewing binding to the quilt.
+You will use this straight edge as a guideline for sewing binding to the quilt.

 Following a straight line will ensure you end up with a squared quilt and straight binding.